Biden failing to unite party around massive infrastructure and welfare spending packages

 “Senator Manchin does not guarantee that he will vote for the final reconciliation legislation if it exceeds the conditions outlined in this agreement,” the paper reads in bold text.

-Still, House progressives, including Ms. Jayapal, have said they were unsure how high Mr. Manchin was willing to go and called on him to give a number.
+Still, House liberals, including Ms. Jayapal, have said they were unsure how high Mr. Manchin was willing to go and called on him to give a number.

-Sen. Richard Blumenthal, Connecticut Democrat told reporters that in a sense Mr. Manchin’s remarks represent movement toward reaching a deal.
+Sen. Richard Blumenthal, Connecticut Democrat, told reporters that in a sense Mr. Manchin’s remarks represent movement toward a deal.

-“You know the good news is that it’s a definite number,” Mr. Blumenthal said.
+“You know, the good news is that it’s a definite number,” Mr. Blumenthal said.
 “The bad news is that it’s a definite number.
 It seems low.”

 The figure is less than half of the $3.5 trillion that Mr. Biden and most congressional Democrats had been envisioning and would mean the left will have to dramatically scale back their hopes for creating a slew of new subsidies.